cryptobern/thetacrypt/design/encoding/sec.md

         eccSupplements ECCSupplements }
 The type ECCSupplements serves to provide a list of multiples of the public key.
 These multiples can be used to accelerate the public key operations necessary with that public key.
     ECCSupplements ::= CHOICE {
         namedMultiples [0] NamedMultiples,
         specifiedMultiples [1] SpecifiedMultiples
     }
     NamedMultiples ::= SEQUENCE {
         multiples OBJECT IDENTIFIER,
         points SEQUENCE OF ECPoint }
         SpecifiedMultiples ::= SEQUENCE OF SEQUENCE {
         multiple INTEGER,
         point ECPoint }

-C.4 Syntax for Elliptic Curve Private Keys
+## Syntax for Elliptic Curve Private Keys
 An elliptic curve private key may need to be conveyed, for example, during the key deployment operation of a cryptographic scheme in which a Certification Authority generates and distributes the private keys.
 An elliptic curve private key is an unsigned integer.
 The following ASN.1 syntax may be used.

     ECPrivateKey ::= SEQUENCE {
     version INTEGER { ecPrivkeyVer1(1) } (ecPrivkeyVer1),
     privateKey OCTET STRING,
     parameters [0] ECDomainParameters {{ SECGCurveNames }} OPTIONAL,
     publicKey [1] BIT STRING OPTIONAL
     }
-Page 108 of 138 §C ASN.1 for Elliptic Curve Cryptography SEC 1 Ver.
-2.0 C.5 Syntax for Signature and Key Establishment Schemes where
+where
-• The component version specifies the version number of the elliptic curve private key structure.
-The syntax above creates the element ecPrivkeyVer1 of type INTEGER whose value is
+- The component version specifies the version number of the elliptic curve private key structure.
+The syntax above creates the element ecPrivkeyVer1 of type INTEGER whose value is 1.

-1.
-• The component privateKey is the private key defined to be the octet string of length dlog2 n/8e (where n is the order of the curve) obtained from the unsigned integer via the encoding of Section 2.3.7.
+- The component privateKey is the private key defined to be the octet string of length dlog2 n/8e (where n is the order of the curve) obtained from the unsigned integer via the encoding of Section 2.3.7.

-• The optional component parameters specifies the elliptic curve domain parameters associated to the private key.
+- The optional component parameters specifies the elliptic curve domain parameters associated to the private key.
 The type Parameters was discussed in Section C.2.
 If the parameters are known by other means then this component may be NULL or omitted.

-• The optional component publicKey contains the elliptic curve public key associated with the private key in question.
+- The optional component publicKey contains the elliptic curve public key associated with the private key in question.
 Public keys were discussed in Section C.3.
 It may be useful to send the public key along with the private key, especially in a scheme such as MQV that involves calculations with the public key.

-The syntax for ECPrivateKey may be used, for example, to convey elliptic curve private keys using the syntax for PrivateKeyInfo as defined in PKCS #8 [PKCS8].
-In such a case, the value of the component privateKeyAlgorithm within PrivateKeyInfo shall be id-ecPublicKey as discussed in Section C.3 above.
+The syntax for `ECPrivateKey` may be used, for example, to convey elliptic curve private keys using the syntax for PrivateKeyInfo as defined in PKCS #8 [PKCS8].
+In such a case, the value of the component `privateKeyAlgorithm` within `PrivateKeyInfo` shall be `id-ecPublicKey` as discussed in the section above.

 ## Syntax for Signature and Key Establishment Schemes
 Signatures may need to be conveyed from one party to another whenever ECDSA is used to sign